philion/wikinator/README.md

 Moving on the main() cleanup and adding support for https://github.com/fastapi/typer

+Added simple CLI options for src and dest.
+Got end-to-end tree processing.

+Let's go for git and call it a day!

 ### 2025-07-03
 Next steps are testing different document converters and accessing google drive via API.